-Modifying Non Modifiable Alimony in Arizona
+Modifying Non-Modifiable Alimony in Arizona

 Questions have arisen regarding modifying non-modifiable alimony in Arizona.
 In Arizona, courts award alimony, also called spousal support in Arizona, when one spouse earns considerably more than the other.
 The superior court has the authority to change the amount of alimony if the circumstances of one of the spouses change after the divorce.
 However, if the spouses agree in writing that the alimony cannot be altered, the court cannot change the support amount regardless of changes of circumstances.
 In the case of McNeil v.
 Hoskyns, 236 Ariz.
 173, 337 P.3d 46 (App.
 2014) the Arizona Court of Appeals discussed what happens when a divorcing couple has entered into this type of agreement, but it is later discovered that one of the spouses lied to or deceived the court.

 Nancy S. McNeil and Robert Hoskyns were a married couple who decided to divorce.
 They agreed in writing that Robert would pay Nancy $5,000 per month in temporary support while the divorce was pending, and then $5000 per month for six years after the divorce as spousal support.
 The agreement also stated that the spousal support amount could not be modified or terminated by the court.
 Robert was a dentist, and, through a mix-up in his office, Nancy was sent two checks for $5,000 each month for 17 months without his noticing the overpayment.
 Nancy saw it, but she said nothing either to Robert or the court.

 Just before the divorce judgment was entered, the court questioned the two spouses about the spousal support payments, and both agreed that Robert owed $2500 in back temporary support.
-At that time, he had actually overpaid Nancy by $85,000, but she did not mention this and the court signed the judgment, incorporating the couple’s agreement that the spousal support payments could not be modified.
+At that time, he had overpaid Nancy by $85,000, but she did not mention this and the court signed the judgment, incorporating the couple’s agreement that the spousal support payments could not be modified.

 After the divorce, Nancy received several more double payments.
 Then Robert missed several months of payments, and Nancy asked the court to enforce the agreement.
 The court entered an order that Robert owed $59,000 in back support.
-At this point, Robert learned of the over payments and asked the court to reopen the question of how much support was owed.
+At this point, Robert learned of the overpayments and asked the court to reopen the question of how much support was owed.
 The court ruled that Nancy had committed fraud on the court.
 It vacated its order that Robert owed back support, terminated spousal support and ordered Nancy to pay $5,000 in sanctions and also pay Robert’s attorney fees.

 Nancy appealed, arguing that the court could not reopen the decree awarding her alimony because of the couple’s agreement that the spousal support amount could not be modified or terminated.